hyvonhan/Kyykka-Data-API/meetings.md

 * update player model in Table 3 (database design) DONE
 * add fifth resource: player (database design) DONE
-* in code, put models in different file (database implementation)
+* in code, put models in different file (database implementation) DONE
 * solve how to restrick team_points between -80 and 80 (database implementation)
-* in the future, implement DELETE and PUT
+* in the future, implement DELETE and PUT DONE

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*